1953 Liverpool City Council election: Ward results

 This was an 'all up' election were three councillors were elected for each ward.
 The term of office for the councillor with the largest number of votes in each ward was three years.
 The councillor with the second highest number of votes was elected for two years, and the councillor with the third highest number of votes in each ward was elected for one year.

-Comparisons are made with the election results or the year when the sitting councillor was elected, although boundary changes make these comparisons of limited use.
+Comparisons are made with the election results for the year when the sitting councillor was elected, although boundary changes make these comparisons of limited use.